Euclid: Legacy

 Euclid is generally considered with Archimedes and Apollonius of Perga as among the greatest mathematicians of antiquity.
 Many commentators cite him as one of the most influential figures in the history of mathematics.
 The geometrical system established by the Elements long dominated the field; however, today that system is often referred to as 'Euclidean geometry' to distinguish it from other non-Euclidean geometries discovered in the early 19th century.
-Among Euclid's many namesakes are the European Space Agency's (ESA) Euclid spacecraft, the lunar crater Euclides, and the minor planet 4354 Euclides.
+Among Euclid's many namesakes are the European Space Agency's (ESA) Euclid space telescope, the lunar crater Euclides, and the minor planet 4354 Euclides.

 The Elements is often considered after the Bible as the most frequently translated, published, and studied book in the Western World's history.
 With Aristotle's Metaphysics, the Elements is perhaps the most successful ancient Greek text, and was the dominant mathematical textbook in the Medieval Arab and Latin worlds.

 The first English edition of the Elements was published in 1570 by Henry Billingsley and John Dee.
 The mathematician Oliver Byrne published a well-known version of the Elements in 1847 entitled The First Six Books of the Elements of Euclid in Which Coloured Diagrams and Symbols Are Used Instead of Letters for the Greater Ease of Learners, which included colored diagrams intended to increase its pedagogical effect.
 David Hilbert authored a modern axiomatization of the Elements.
 Edna St. Vincent Millay wrote that "Euclid alone has looked on Beauty bare."